jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.30 PercentElevRange

-Calculates percent of elevation range from a DEM.
+Calculates percent of elevation range from a DEM..

 *Parameters*: